Davis Lake Largemouth Bass Fishing

 If All Else Fails

-Fred Foisset has guided anglers on Central Oregon’s lakes and streams since 1990, and he also guides outside Central Oregon during the high country’s off-season.
+Fred Foisset contributed to this article.
+He has guided anglers on Central Oregon’s lakes and streams since 1990, and he also guides outside Central Oregon during the high country’s off-season.
 He owns Cascade Guides and Outfitters and The Hook Fly Shop in Sunriver.

 Read our Davis Lake overview here.